Hi!

 International Social and Public Policy undergraduate , London School of Economics and Political Science

-I am an incoming penultimate year undergraduate at Trinity College, Oxford.
+I am a final year undergraduate at Trinity College, Oxford.
 I am reading Philosophy, Politics and Economics, with a particular interest in global politics and international relations.

 Hello!
 I'm a second year Biology student at the University of Leeds and I'm part of the 2024 Scholars cohort.